Dennis R. Lassila

-Dr. Lassila’s research in taxation has been published in over 70 articles in leading academic and professional journals and newspapers including Advances in Accounting, The Journal of the American Taxation Association, The International Journal of Accounting, The Journal of Taxation and The Wall Street Journal.
+Dr. Lassila’s research in taxation has been published in over 80 articles in leading academic and professional journals and newspapers including Contemporary Accounting Research, Advances in Accounting, The Journal of the American Taxation Association, The International Journal of Accounting, The Journal of Taxation and The Wall Street Journal.
 In addition, he is the co-author of more than 25 professional and educational books and chapters of tax services.
-One of his books, the Employee Compensation and Benefits Tax Guide, now in its 2015 edition, is used in Big 4 CPA firm educational training programs and has been adopted by a number of law schools and graduate schools of business.
+One of his books, the Employee Compensation and Benefits Tax Guide, now in its 2019 edition, is used in Big 4 CPA firm educational training programs and has been adopted by a number of law schools and graduate schools of business.

 Professor Lassila is a member of the American Accounting Association, the American Taxation Association and the Academy of International Business.
 He has been involved in a number of service roles for the department and college including planning and administering the department’s annual tax conference from 1993 through 2005.
 In the community, Dr. Lassila served as a member of the MSC Opera and Performing Arts Society (OPAS) Board of Directors from 1997 through 2001 and the OPAS Guild.

-Dr. Lassila has been appointed the Shelton Tax Professor effective January 1, 1999.
+Dr. Lassila was appointed the Shelton Tax Professor effective January 1, 1999.